graphitemaster/neothyne/docs/STYLE.md

 For situations when the exact size of types is important, make appropriate use of `<stdint.h>`

-Don't make make use of correctly-sized types if they impose a hard-coded limitation on the size of the data they can work with. `size_t` is much better suited for this task. `size_t` is supposed to be correct regardless of the platform.
+Don't make use of correctly-sized types if they impose a hard-coded limitation on the size of the data they can work with. `size_t` is much better suited for this task. `size_t` is supposed to be correct regardless of the platform.
 Specializing for a given platform is discouraged.
 Do not use `size_t` for